This week, GDC China

 and Mobile Games

-For more information on these or other sessions, please take a look at the official GDC China website
+For more information on these or other sessions at GDC China, please check out the show's official Schedule Builder

 With registration for GDC China now open, interested parties can go to the event's official website to start the registration process